 In 1991, the NSW Law Reform Commission released Discussion Paper 22: Neighbour and Neighbour Relations.
 Submissions were sought from the general public and from specific interest groups including government departments, councils, Community Justice Centres, the Australian Dispute Resolution Association and the Local Government & Shires Association of NSW.
 It also set up a neighbourhood disputes hotline that received almost 300 calls on the first day.
 The results of these processes provided valuable information on the range of problems and of the experiences of those on the inside and the outside of the legal profession in terms of the dispute resolution process.

-In 1998, the Commission published Report 88 (1998): Neighbour and Neighbour Relations that focused on disputes about trees and noise.
+In 1998, the Commission published Report 88 (1998): Neighbour and Neighbour Relations which focused on disputes about trees and noise.
 It considered the existing laws regulating these issues and made recommendations for reform.
 [In 1997, the NSW Parliament passed the Protection of the Environment Operations Act 1997.
 It replaced the Noise Control Act 1975.]

 A number of issues relating to trees were raised in this report:

 - There were no restrictions on the type or number of trees that people may plant on land they own or occupy.
-Thought was given to the regulation of tree planting as it is with building.
+The thought was given to the regulation of tree planting as it is with the building.
 That is, anyone wanting to plant trees should get approval from the Council.
 [This was not favoured by the Commission as it was seen to be expensive, time-consuming and a disincentive for planting trees.]

 - Apart from control of noxious plants, the main regulation relating to trees was to preserve them.